 a relevant prosecutor may issue a written charge together with a single justice procedure notice requiring the defendant to indicate a plea and if guilty, consent to the disposal of the case by use of the single justice procedure on the papers

 This Practice Note explains the procedure which must be followed to commence a criminal prosecution by way of written charge and requisition or single justice procedure notice under section 29 of the Criminal Justice Act 2003 (CJA 2003).
-This provision enables a relevant prosecutor to issue a written charge alleging that a person or organisation has committed an offence and, at the same time, must issue either a requisition notice requiring the attendance of the defendant at court or a single justice
+This provision enables a relevant prosecutor to issue a written charge alleging that a person or organisation has committed an offence and, at the same time, must issue either a requisition notice requiring the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.